Unveiling horizons in quantum critical collapse: Remarks on approaches based on canonical quantization

-The construction in~\cite{Zahn:2025tnh} warrants a more detailed discussion and clarification, which is provided below.
+The construction in~\cite{Zahn:2025tnh} warrants a more detailed discussion and clarification that we discuss in detail below.
 Assuming the self-similarity of the two-point function, the four-dimensional renormalized stress-energy tensor in adapted coordinates $(T, x^i)$ must take the form \be \langle T_{\mu \nu} \rangle (T, x^i)= e^{2T} \bigg({\langle T_{\mu \nu} \rangle} (x^i)+\frac{T}{4 \pi} {V_{\mu \nu}} (x^i) \bigg), \ee where ${\langle T_{\mu \nu} \rangle} (x^i)$ is the state-dependent part and ${V_{\mu \nu}} (x^i)$ is local and state-independent, with the linear-$T$ factor arising from the logarithmic UV structure of the Hadamard parametrix.
 In odd spacetime dimensions, the logarithmic term (hence the $T$-piece) is absent and the splitting becomes ambiguous; in even dimensions, $V_{\mu \nu}$ is purely geometric.
 The structure given in~\eqref{eq:selfsimilartensor} is a necessary but not sufficient condition given the assumption of a self-similar two-point function, as it probes essentially the coincidence limit of the two-point function.
-A similar pattern already appears in Brady-Ottewill~\cite{Brady:1998fh}.
+A similar pattern already appears in Brady-Ottewill~\cite{Brady:1998fh}, where the compatibility of the two-point function underlying self-similar structure is taken as a working assumption, though implicitly encoded in the way the state is specified on a conformally related problem.